blog

 Marina Bay

 Marina Bay is the hub of tourist’s attractions.
 This places is now the de facto city center of Singapore offering plethora of fun activities for visitors from different spectrum.
-The half mermaid-half lion mythical symbol of Singapore, the famous Merlion is located in Marina Bay however the focal point is of the place is Marina Bay Sands resort
+The half mermaid-half lion mythical symbol of Singapore, the famous Merlion is located in Marina Bay however the focal point is of the place is Marina Bay Sands resort.

 You can enjoy the panoramic view of the Singapore’s gorgeous skyline at the Marina Bay Sands or try your luck at the enormous 15,000-sq-m Marina Bay Sands Casino.
 Marina Bay Sands also hosts the award winning magnificent Spectra light shows from 8 pm daily.